 - Buses – Route 400 travels frequently between Sydney airports and Bondi junction or Burwood stations.
 The cost for one way ticket is around AUD 5.80.

-More up-to-date information about the timings, routes and the cost can be found on the Transport NSW website.
+More up-to-date information about the timings, routes and the cost can be found on the Transport for New South Wales (NSW) website.

 Transportation Within Sydney

 - Light Rails

 The main train station is Central train station.